 LLMs – Model Architecture

 LLMs typically rely on a transformer architecture, which uses layers of encoders and decoders to process input data.
-A critical feature of transformers is the self-attention mechanism, which enables the model to weigh the importance of different words in a sequence to understand context better.
+A critical feature of transformers is the self-attention mechanism, which enables the model to weigh the importance of different words in a sequence to better understand the context.
 This deep structure, with numerous layers and attention heads, allows LLMs to perform well on a broad range of tasks.

 However, the extensive computational resources required to train, fine-tune, and run LLMs make them expensive and slower in real-time applications.
-Despite these limitations, their versatility and power make them the go-to solution for complex language tasks and large-scale AI deployments across industries like finance, healthcare, and education.
+Despite these limitations, their versatility and power make them the go-to solution for complex language tasks and large-scale AI deployments across various industries, including finance, healthcare, and education.

 SLMs vs LLMs – Understanding the Key Differences